KnowledgeCaptureAndDiscovery/DISK-UI/docs/admin-guide/running-workflows.md

 Each LOI defines how any parameters and data obtained as result of the *data query* will be used when creating one or more workflow executions.
 The outputs and metadata generated on this process is stored as a TLOI.

-Aditionally, A LOI can define a meta workflow to run using as input the result of the workflow executions.
+Additionally, A LOI can define a meta workflow to run using as input the result of the workflow executions.